img-1

 UsageLink preload fetches the critical resources early in the loading process.Link prefetching is used to load the content for future navigation.

-How to use link preload in your JavaScript files?
+How to use preload link in your JavaScript files?

 JavaScript is one of your web page’s fundamental resources.
 While HTML and CSS create a stylish page, JavaScript makes it interactive.
 Thus, to enhance your user experience, you need to boost your web page’s responsiveness.